 JWT Authentication using Spring Security OAuth2 in Spring Boot Example

-In this tutorial, we will learn how to use Spring Security OAuth2 for role-based JWT authentication in Spring Boot.
-In this example, we will create a sample application in which a user can sign up, login to retrieve JWT token, and use that JWT token to access secured REST APIs.
+In this tutorial, you will learn how to implement Spring Security OAuth2 for role-based JWT authentication in Spring Boot.
+We will create a sample application in which users can sign up, log in to retrieve a JWT token, and use that token to access secured REST APIs.

 JWT is short for JSON Web Token.
 It is an open standard for securely transmitting information between parties as a JSON object.
 Because it is digitally signed, this information can be checked and trusted.
 JWTs can be signed with either a secret (HMAC) or a public/private key pair using RSA or ECDSA.